confluentinc/event-streaming-patterns/docs/event-storage/limited-retention-event-stream.md

 ## Considerations
 * When Event Streams have limited retention, consideration for failure scenarios should be taken.
 If there is a need for event Processing Applications to observe all events at least once, the configured retention must cover time frames of potential outages experienced by applications.
+For example, if an Operations team has an SLA of 2 business days (Mon to Fri) for a non-mission-critical Kafka use case, then retention should be set to at least 4 days to cover for incidents that happen right before or during the weekends.

 ## References
 * This pattern is similar to [Message Expiration](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageExpiration.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf